I am a former sports editor and historical baseball aficionado, now making a career in the hospitality industry.

 A Minor Setback

-The two Major League no-hitters weren't the first times he had flirted with the accomplishment.
+The two Major League no-hitters weren't the first times Trucks had flirted with the accomplishment.
 As a minor league strikeout machine, Trucks continued his dominance of the International League in a start on May 31, 1941, against the Montreal Royals.
 But it wasn't the 11 strikeouts from the Buffalo Bisons starter that would be most remembered that day.

 Trucks fired 9 2/3 innings of no-hit baseball against the league leaders, but a hit and an error quickly dashed any hopes of a no-hitter and sent Trucks home as the losing pitcher.

-Alex Kampouris—who at the time already had several full seasons of Major League action under his belt—singled with two outs in bottom of the ninth and Paul Campbell—who later became a teammate of Trucks from 1948-50 and ultimately spent 57 straight years involved with baseball—hit a slow roller to third baseman Bob Boken, who threw wildly to first and allowed Kampouris to score.
+Alex Kampouris—who at the time already had several full seasons of Major League action under his belt—singled with two outs in top of the 10th and Paul Campbell—who later became a teammate of Trucks from 1948-50 and ultimately spent 57 straight years involved with baseball—hit a slow roller to third baseman Bob Boken, who threw wildly to first and allowed Kampouris to score.
 Boken toiled in the minors over a decade after playing in the big leagues in 1933 and 1934.

 After Wertz bailed him out with his dramatic home run in May 1952, Trucks recalled the game from 11 years earlier.